pgherveou/mongoosefiller/README.md

 This plugins helps you create denormalized schemas by copying references from other collection and keeping them up to date.

-Just like model.populate except that data are stored in the collection instead of being populated for each query
+Just like model.populate except that data is stored in the collection instead of being populated for each query

 ## Installation